 Beijing: India has become an “action zone” for China’s big-time investors like e-commerce giant Alibaba.
-Its market attracted the second-highest Chinese funding in IT products next to the US, state media reported on Thursday.
+State media reported on Thursday that its market attracted the second-highest Chinese funding in IT products next to the US.

-Apart from Ant Financial, China’s internet giants Alibaba Group Holding Ltd and Tencent Holdings Ltd have already invested in Indian tech companies; it said Network Posting.
+According to Network Posting, apart from Ant Financial, China’s internet giants Alibaba Group Holding Ltd and Tencent Holdings Ltd have already invested in Indian tech companies.

-While the Chinese investors look to flock to India to cash on the fast-growing e-commerce market, there are also anxieties among Chinese investors over growing calls for a boycott of Chinese goods in India following China’s blocking of India’s move to ban Jaish-e-Mohammad (JeM) chief Masood Azhar at the UN and blocking India’s bid to become the member of the Nuclear Suppliers Group (NSG).
+While Chinese investors look to flock to India to cash in on the fast-growing e-commerce market, there are also anxieties among Chinese investors over growing calls for a boycott of Chinese goods in India following China’s blocking of India’s move to ban Jaish-e-Mohammad (JeM) chief Masood Azhar at the UN and blocking India’s bid to become a member of the Nuclear Suppliers Group (NSG).

 In the first half of 2016, Chinese internet giants and venture capital firms invested more than 42.1 billion yuan ($6.26 billion) in 60 tech-related projects overseas, including 10 in India and 33 in the US.
 “India will be the next big internet market after China,” said Eric Shu, a senior partner with the Hangzhou-based venture capital firm InCapital.

-“We believe many successful business models in China’s internet industry can be copied in India,” Shu said, adding that as China’s economic growth slows, Chinese investors are looking for opportunities abroad.
-Forrester Research Inc., a recent report, said metropolitan cities in India and China are progressive pioneers that lead the demand for products and experience innovation in the Asia-Pacific region.
+“We believe many successful business models in China’s internet industry can be copied in India,” Shu said, adding that Chinese investors are looking for opportunities abroad as China’s economic growth slows.
+Forrester Research Inc., in a recent report, said metropolitan cities in India and China are progressive pioneers that lead the demand for products and experience innovation in the Asia-Pacific region.
 The Indian market is similar to that of China in many respects.

 Li Tao, chief executive officer (CEO) of the Beijing-based Apus Group, which provides launchers, browsers, and other apps for mobile phones running on the Android operating system, said India’s mobile internet market is at a stage where China’s was three to five years ago.

-“Unlike people in the US and China who gradually made the transition from using personal computers to access the internet to using mobile devices for the purpose, Indians do not need to go through the process.
-They can directly jump into the era of mobile internet,” he said.
+“Unlike people in the US and China who gradually transitioned from using personal computers to access the internet to using mobile devices, Indians do not need to go through the process.
+They can directly jump into the mobile internet era,” he said.

-Founded in 2014, Apus Group expects to have 80 million users in India by the year-end.
-The company set up a venture capital fund in late 2015 with its partners.
+Founded in 2014, Apus Group expects to have 80 million users in India by the end of the year.
+In late 2015, the company set up a venture capital fund with its partners.
 With an initial investment of three billion rupees ($45 million), the fund focuses on investing in Indian mobile internet startups.

 READ ALSO :

-The aggressive expansion of Chinese smartphone makers in India has been fuelling the trend.
-Chinese firms sell affordable handsets in India that are popular among millions of consumers, the report said.
+The aggressive expansion of Chinese smartphone makers in India has fuelled the trend.
+The report said that Chinese firms sell affordable handsets in India that are popular among millions of consumers.

 The promising future aside, India’s poor finance infrastructure and the low per-capita income make it difficult to earn good returns on investment in the near term, said industry insiders.